- About Coverfox

 Investing in Pension funds is a smart option as these plans remain in force for a long time and also offer better returns at maturity.
 The Pension Fund Regulatory and Development Authority (PFRDA), established by the government body allows 6 companies as fund managers.

-At this age you start receiving your monthly pension.
-In most of the cases, the minimum vesting age if 40-50 and is flexible up to 70 years.
-However, there are few companies who allow vesting age up to 90.
+Vesting age refers to the age at which the policyholder of a pension plan starts receiving your monthly pension.
+In most cases, the minimum vesting age is generally between 40 years and 50 years and is flexible up to the age of 70 years.
+However, there are a few companies that extend their vesting age till 90 years.

-This is the period when you receive your accumulated pension amount.
-For example, Ravi, receives pension from the age of 60 to 75.
-The payment period in Ravi’s case will be 15 years.
-Also, some funds will allow partial/full withdrawals during accumulation period, whereas some will keep this separate from accumulation period.
+Do not confuse this with accumulation period.
+This is the period in which you receive the pension after retiring.
+For instance, if one receives the pension from the age 60 to age 75, the payment period will be 15 years.
+Most funds keep this separate from accumulation period, though some funds allow partial/full withdrawals during accumulation periods too.

-You may feel that surrendering pension plan before maturity maybe a smart move, but it is not (even after you have paid premiums).
-Reason being, the investor will eventually lose every benefit of the plan including the assured sum and life insurance cover.
+Surrendering one’s pension plan before maturity is not a smart move even after paying the required minimum premium.
+This results in the investor losing every benefit of the plan including the assured sum and life insurance cover.

 You will always find pension plans which carry different limit in terms of maximum and minimum investment.
 Therefore, it is essential to check your budget before you invest.